QPM777/AI_ChessStyle_Mimic/README.md

 # ChessStyle Mimic

-This project aims to mimic chess moves based on the playing style of different players.
+This project aims to mimic chess moves based on the playing style of dif ferent players.

 ## How to run the project